 Start with these strategies.

 Set a schedule.
-Many people with bipolar disorder find if they stick to a daily schedule, it helps them control their mood.
+Many people with bipolar disorder find that if they stick to a daily schedule, it helps them control their mood.

 Pay attention to your sleep.
 This is especially important for people with bipolar disorder.
 Being sleep-deprived can sometimes trigger mania in those with the condition.
 It can also be a sign of a flare-up of your symptoms.
 For instance, just a few nights of less sleep may mean that a manic episode could be coming on.
 Or if you start to sleep a lot more than normal, it might mean you’re depressed.

 Use these tips: